remult/remult/docs/tutorials/react-next/live-queries.md

 ::: tip Under the hood
 The default implementation of live-queries uses HTTP Server-Sent Events (SSE) to push realtime updates to clients, and stores live-query information in-memory.
+Check the browser's network tab, you'll see a call to the `/api/stream` route which receives messages on every update.

 For scalable production / serverless environments, live-query updates can be pushed using integration with third-party realtime providers, such as [Ably](https://ably.com/), and live-query information can be stored to any database supported by Remult.
 :::